Anthony Fauci Warns ‘Inevitable’ Second Coronavirus Wave Could Mean A ‘Bad Fall And A Bad Winter’

-While speaking with CNN, Fauci, the nation’s leading infectious disease expert warned that the country needs to implement a variety of tactics in the coming months in order to be prepared for a second wave of the pandemic, which he feels is likely to happen.
+While speaking with CNN, Fauci, the nation’s leading infectious disease expert, warned that the country needs to implement a variety of tactics in the coming months to prepare for a second wave of the pandemic, which he feels is likely to happen.

 “If by that time we have put into place all of the countermeasures that you need to address this, we should do reasonably well,” he said.
 “If we don’t do that successfully, we could be in for a bad fall and a bad winter.”